 - All dogs must be restrained at all times to ensure the safety of other campers and the owners are responsible for the removal of their dogs' waste.

 - The riding of motorbikes in the reserve where others are camping is not permitted.

-The permit is for a period of four weeks (28 days) in total and one permit is required for each vehicle at a camp site (maximum of six people can be covered by a permit).
-At the time of obtaining the permit, each permit holder will be issued with four official rubbish bags which will be collected from the authorised dumping point at each of the reserves on the following days:
+One permit is required for each vehicle at a camp site (maximum of six people can be covered by a permit).
+Campers are encourage to bring sufficient rubbish bags to suit their length of stay.
+From mid-December to mid-February rubbish bags will be collected from the authorised dumping point at each of the reserves on the following days:

 - Dunham Point - Monday, Wednesday, Friday

 Public toilets located at each reserve are available for the use of visitors and campers.

 Permits can be obtained from the Council offices in Putāruru and Tokoroa*.
 Or the i-SITEs in Tokoroa and Tīrau or Pride in Putāruru office in Putāruru, or by applying online.